Darbjm/Wordee/README.md

 <br>
 <br>
 <h3>CSS</h3>
 The styling also has sections that are glitchy and ugly.
 It is not very responsive however we proritised the time we had on functionality and features.
+<h2 name='learn'>Future learnings</h2>
+• Learn about refs<br>
+• Include password security features<br>
+• Get a better understanding of objects in memory and equality operators<br>